howdyai/botkit-starter-slack/readme.md

 npm install
 ```

-Get a Slack bot token [from your Slack team](https://api.slack.com)
+Set up a new Slack application via the Slack developer portal.
+This is a multi-step process, but only takes a few minutes.
+[Read this step-by-step guide](https://github.com/howdyai/botkit/blob/master/docs/slack-events-api.md) to make sure everything is set up.

-Get a Botkit Studio token [from your Botkit developer account](https://studio.botkit.ai/)
+Next, get a Botkit Studio token [from your Botkit developer account](https://studio.botkit.ai/)

-Run your bot from the command line with your new tokens:
+Now, run your bot from the command line with your new tokens:

 `clientId=<MY SLACK TOKEN> clientSecret=<my client secret> PORT=<3000> studio_token=<MY BOTKIT STUDIO TOKEN> node bot.js`

-Now, visit your new botkit app's login page: http://localhost:3000/login
+Now, visit your new bot's login page: http://localhost:3000/login

 Once successfully logged in, your bot should connect to Slack AND Botkit Studio and leap into action!